donbcolab/vlm_architecture/README.md

 # vlm_architecture

-- a significant amount of credit and thanks is to Haotian Liu and the LLaVa team for establishing key patterns around open source multi-modal language models (MMLMs) and Vision Language Models (VLMs)
+- a significant amount of credit and thanks to Haotian Liu and the LLaVa team for establishing key patterns for both open source Vision Language Models (VLMs) and multi-modal language models (MMLMs)
 ![image](https://github.com/donbcolab/vlm_architecture/assets/160785135/59ccb80c-5fad-4cf6-8302-1ad9c0a079e5)